Repeating 3-year-old kindergarten

-The government provides funds directly to kindergartens for children to attend a single year before they start school.
+The government provides funds directly to kindergartens for children to attend a single year of 4-year-old kindergarten before they start school.

 If you have concerns about your child's readiness for school speak to their kindergarten teacher.
 With your permission, the teacher will complete an assessment and potentially reach out to the Preschool Field Officer to discuss.

-- Contact the central enrolment team to commence your application to repeat and pay the application fee on 9278 4444 or email [email protected].
+- Contact the central enrolment team to commence your application to repeat and pay the application fee by email to [email protected] or call 9278 4444.

-- Applications for a second year of either 3 or 4-year-old kindergarten in a different member kindergarten are treated as new applications.
+- Applications for a second year of 4-year-old kindergarten in a different member kindergarten are treated as new applications.

 Visit the Department of Education's website for more information on repeating: Does my child need a second year of kindergarten?